 Abstraction and Interfaces

 The best way to achieve abstraction is by working though interfaces.
 A component works with interfaces which another implements.
-That way, a change in the second component will not affect the first one as long as the new component implements the old interface.
+That way, a change in the second component will not affect the first one, as long as the new component implements the old interface.
 The interface is also called a contract.
 Every component upholds a certain contract (the signature of certain methods).
-That way, two components upholding a contract can communicate with each other without knowing how their counterpart works.
+In that way, two components upholding a contract can communicate with each other without knowing how their counterpart works.

 Some important interfaces from the Common Type System (CTS) are the list and collection interfaces: System.Collections.Generic.IList<T> and System.Collections.Generic.ICollection<T>.
 All of the standard .NET collection classes implement these interfaces and the various components pass different implementations (arrays, linked lists, hash tables, etc.) to one another using a common interface.